 Export 12 months of sales by SKU

 Pull total annual revenue or units sold per SKU from your POS, ERP, or inventory system.
 You need two columns: SKU identifier and annual revenue contribution.
-Nothing else.

 Sort highest to lowest by revenue